 In this post I will explain exactly IF you need one, as well as giving you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.

-Microphones usually have low output, which means that in order to be able to record properly you need a preamp to boost their signal.
+Microphones usually have low output, or in other words, a low signal, which means that in order to be able to record properly you will need a preamp to boost their signal.

 The objective of a preamp is to increase the level of the signal coming from the microphone, since they are usually too weak to be transmitted to a recording device with adequate quality.